-Every town and village we visited, the countryside, the city, this vitality is woven into the very fabric of what makes Cuba.
+Every town and village we visited, the countryside, the cities in Cuba, this vitality is woven into the very fabric of what makes Cuba.

 This isn’t to say there aren’t problems here or that everywhere is just the same.
 Not at all.

 Public transport is virtually non-existent, hitching is not recommended and if you’ve only really driven in places like the UK, Australia, and North America, self-drive isn’t a great option either.

 There are some amazing small-group tour companies like Cuban Adventures that really deliver and make sure you’re safe.
 And more importantly, that you’re not wasting valuable travel time waiting for a bus that’s gone MIA.